 If a business does not submit a revised schedule of tariffs and/or the service standards to apply, or otherwise make a submission as to why it has not adopted the Commission's suggested amendments by the due date, the Commission will specify the prices, or manner in which prices are to be calculated or otherwise determined and the service standards to apply for the regulatory period 2008-09 to 2012-13 as part of its Final Determination.

 3. Service standards

-The Commission proposes to approve each of the service standards proposed in South Gippsland Water's Water Plan, except as indicated in table 1.
+The Commission proposes to approve each of the service standards proposed in East Gippsland Water's Water Plan.

 Table 1 Approved service standards